Geetha63/MS-Teams-Scripts/Canvas/README.md

 # Getting the Token ID

-Generate the new access token using below process
+Generate the new access token using the below process

 login into the Canvas website [uri](Ex:https://jlg.instructure.com)